 The first of the second order for Peppercorn A1s, engine order No. 383 issued in November 1945 and for six locomotives, was Doncaster works No. 2041.
 Numbered 60124 by British Railways, it was the 11th A1 from ‘The Plant’.
 As it entered service from Gateshead shed (52A) on 23rd March 1949 along with Darlington–built No. 60145 it marked the start on the second half of the class as they were its 26th and 27th members.
 Apple green with black and white lining was the livery with the nationalised railways name in white block capitals on the tender.
 A plain chimney was fitted.
 The Durham coast route was clearly used in these early days.
 The first sighting of No. 60124 was at west Hartlepool on the 26th March while in the following day it was noted entering Stockton at 17:19hrs with a Bristol-Newcastle train formed of 11 LMR coaches.
 North Eastern Region A1s worked regularly to Edinburgh on East Coast Main Line expresses; No. 60124 were seen there on 28th April.
 Its first named train on record was the up ‘Tees-Tyne Pullman’ on 30th June 1949.

-Naming of No. 60124 came in August 1950 whilst it was in Doncaster works for general repairs.
-At the same time it was repainted into BR express passenger blue.
+Naming of No. 60124 came in August 1950 whilst it was in Doncaster works for general repairs and at the same time it was repainted into BR express passenger blue.
 It was one of a pair named that month, 21 having already been dealt with.
 Five A1s were painted blue in August following sixteen done earlier.
 Kenilworth was one of a number A1 names from the novels of Sir Walter Scott, this one taken from a romantic novel first published in 1821.
 Work continued as before long the main line or around the Durham coast route.
 The down ‘Northumbrian’ with 12 coaches was hauled into Newcastle on 7th October.
 Twenty days later No. 60124 departed from Stockton at 13:26hrs with a six coach Newcastle-York train.
 A lipped chimney was fitted around this period and the Flaman speed recorder removed.
 While most works attention was at Doncaster there were visits elsewhere: such as casual light repairs on 19th/20th March and 24th/26th September 1951 at Gateshead.
 Kenilworth was one of the earlier A1s repainted into BR green with 13 treated earlier, and three others painted that December.

 An undated photo of Kenilworth taken at Edinburgh Haymarket shed – Bill Reed